 As Dr. H detailed above, the original 10-inch album only had five tunes, all of which are contained on the first side of the record.
 The liner notes are written by Leonard Feather, who was rather excited about Ralph Burns.
 Makes sense, since he apparently was the persuader mentioned in his prose that got Burns in a studio to record.
 A quick note about the album jacket itself- it’s rather unusual in that it’s that malleable (I.E. flimsy) style usually tied with records made overseas in Europe.
 It was made in America though, which is intriguing.
 These types of album jackets are an interesting oddity, both strong yet weak.

 The deep-groove is deliciously prominent on this record, and those labels are too clean.
-Like, the pianist logo, the cursive ‘Jazztone’ the choice to color the font brown… CLEAN.
+Like, the pianist logo, the cursive ‘Jazztone’, the choice to color the font brown… CLEAN.
 It’s like a hipster saw Norman Granz’s Clef, Norgran, and early Verve labels and said “I can do that, but hipper”.
-Unfortunately though, you could only this record phonographs located in homes.
+Unfortunately though, you could only listen to this record on phonographs located in homes.
 The vinyl is heavy and thick, like a proper record should be.
 Jazztone really packed the music on the record, and the runnout wax is almost nonexistent as a result.

 The music is in mono, and it sounds like there was only one microphone in the studio, placed in the corner with everyone else a little ways off.
 Despite this, I find the lo-fi recording charming.
 It makes the music sound almost more spontaneous and honest, like they set up a home recorder just because they wanted to make some music for their own enjoyment and released it on record as an afterthought.
 I don’t know if that makes sense, but I dig the recording.
 Lo-fi for the win!